The Round-Up (1966 film): Production

 The Round-Up was produced by the Hungarian state film production company Mafilm.
 It had a budget of 17 million forints, or around half a million US$ at the exchange rates of the time.
 The screenplay was written by Hungarian author Gyula Hernádi, who Jancsó had met in 1959 and who was a frequent collaborator with the director until Hernádi's death in 2005.
-The film was shot in widescreen in black and white by another regular Jancsó collaborator, Tamás Somló.
+The film was shot in anamorphic widescreen (Agascope) in black and white by another regular Jancsó collaborator, Tamás Somló.

 The Round-Up does not exhibit many of Jancsó's trademark elements to the degree evident later: thus, the takes are comparatively short and although the camera movements are carefully choreographed they do not exhibit the elaborate fluid style that would become distinctive in later films.
 The film does, though, use Jancsó's favourite setting, the Hungarian puszta (steppe), shot in characteristically oppressive sunlight.
 The film has little dialogue and rarely shows any emotion in its characters.
 It has been called by one critic as "a total absorption of content into form".